guitarbeerchocolate/cheat-sheets/moodle-notes.md

 Log in to your Moodle site as an administrator.

-Go to "Site administration" > "Notifications" to install and upgrade your plugin.
+- **User Journey:** Go to "Site administration" > "Notifications" to install and upgrade your plugin.

 ### Add the Block to a Course